jeffholland/Milly/readme.md

     - Open Terminal or your shell program of choice, cd to the folder where you have placed milly, and run "python3 src/milly.py".
 Done!

 2. To build and install milly as an app on your system:
     - Follow the Quickstart instructions at https://pyinstaller.org/en/stable/ to install pyinstaller.
-This will require the use of Terminal or your shell program of choice.
     - From the shell, cd to the folder where you have placed milly, and run "./install.sh".
 This script will run pyinstaller, create the milly app, move it to your Applications, and open two Finder windows for your convenience - the Applications folder (which should now contain the milly app) and the folder that contains the milly icon (milly.png).
     - Right-click on the milly app and click Get Info.
 Then drag the milly.png icon to the top-left corner of the info window.
 This will set the app icon.
     - You can now run the milly app from your Applications folder.
 Optional, but I recommend dragging it to your dock for maximum convenience.